trsong/trsong.github.io/_posts/2022-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Mar 22, 2022 \[Medium\] Searching in Rotated Array
+---
+> **Question:** A sorted array of integers was rotated an unknown number of times.
+Given such an array, find the index of the element in the array in faster than linear time.
+If the element doesn't exist in the array, return null.
+>
+> For example, given the array `[13, 18, 25, 2, 8, 10]` and the element 8, return 4 (the index of 8 in the array).
+>
+> You can assume all the integers in the array are unique.

 ### Mar 21, 2022 \[Hard\] Teams without Enemies
 ---
 > **Question:** A teacher must divide a class of students into two teams to play dodgeball.
 Unfortunately, not all the kids get along, and several refuse to be put on the same team as that of their enemies.